HolyDevelopers/holydevelopers.net/README.md

   * `FLUSH PRIVILEGES;`
 * Make sure the directory `sites/default/files` is writable for Apache
 * `drush site:install`

+## Local web development environment with DDEV
+With [DDEV](https://ddev.readthedocs.io) you can quickly get a local running version of the website.
+You need to [install a docker provider and install ddev](https://ddev.readthedocs.io/en/stable/users/install/) and then you're very quickly ready to go:
+* `cd /path/to/holydevelopers.net` to go into the reository folder
+* `ddev start` to spin up the necessary docker containers
+* `ddev import-db --file=TODO_database_dump.sql.gz` to import the database
+* `ddev launch` to open the locally running site in your browser

 ## Next steps
 * provide database dump